skippyr/flamerial/README.md

 ## ❡ Help
 If you need help related to this project, open a new issue in its [issues pages](https://github.com/skippyr/flamerial/issues) or send me an [e-mail](mailto:skippyr.developer@icloud.com) describing what is going on.
 ## ❡ Contributing
-This project is open to review and possibly accept contributions, specially bug reports and suggestions.
+This project is open to review and possibly accept contributions in the form of bug reports and suggestions.
 If you are interested, send your contribution to its [pull requests page](https://github.com/skippyr/flamerial/pulls) or to my [e-mail](mailto:skippyr.developer@icloud.com).
 ## ❡ License
 This is free software licensed under the BSD-3-Clause License that comes WITH NO WARRANTY.
 Refer to the LICENSE file that comes in its source code for license and copyright details.